vlavrynovych/msr/docs/api/index.md

 {: .fs-6 .fw-300 }

 {: .note }
-> This is a manual API reference.
-Detailed JSDoc comments and auto-generated TypeDoc documentation will be added in a future release ([#4](https://github.com/vlavrynovych/msr/issues/4)).
+> This is a comprehensive manual API reference.
+All public APIs also include JSDoc comments in the source code for IDE intellisense support.

 ## Table of contents
 {: .no_toc .text-delta }